About arc42

 Usability |

-Users must be able to navigate between different game sections (settings, chat, etc.) in no more than 2 taps.
+Users must be able to navigate between different app sections (ranking, profile, game, API, etc.) in no more than 2 taps.
 It should take under 10 seconds for an average user. |

 High |